 Leech Lake Area Scenic Trails

-The Leech Lake area is home to the largest network of state paved bike trails.
+The Leech Lake area in Minnesota is home to the largest network of state paved bike trails, one of many things to do in the area.
 The Heartland State Trail and Paul Bunyan State Trail intersect along Leech Lake.
 Besides the hundreds of miles of paved bike trails the Leech Lake area is also home to many mountain bike trails, hiking trails, cross country skiing trails, snowmobiling trails, ATV trails and dirt bike trails.
 Many of these trails are located in the Chippewa National Forest and the Paul Bunyan State Forest.

 Heartland Trail